abdullahhkhann/Speech-to-text-using-JavaScript/README.md

 # Speech_to_text_JavaScript
 Speech to text demo in JavaScript, jQuery, HTML, & CSS using the Web Speech API
+This is just a demo for a bigger project which includes coding by voice

 - Created a demo website for speech-to-text conversion in JavaScript
 - Used HTML and CSS for the design